TedTschopp/tedt.org/_posts/RPG Posts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 #### Partial and collapsed floors, stairs, broken stairs

+>-"Alien they seemed to be in that lost world, exiles of a long-forgotten time when in some unrecorded age they had lived there, until their rooms and passages had fallen into decay and darkness, their stairs crumbled into ruin, their tall houses empty."

 One or more masonry ledges, each one to three feet high.

 * Moving up them halves movement; moving down has no penalty.